 Q. Is it exactly the same as KiwiSaver in terms of government contribution?

 A. Yes.
 "To help you save, the Government will make an annual contribution to your account as long as you meet these conditions:

 - be over 18 and under 65, and

 - have been in any KiwiSaver scheme for at least 12 months, and

 - live in New Zealand, and

-- have paid at least $1,042.86 (that’s just over $20 a week) into your KiwiSaver account between July 1st and June 30th the following year.
+- have paid at least $1,042.86 (just over $20 a week) into your KiwiSaver account between July 1st and June 30th the following year.

-If you contribute less than $1,042.86 from your pay, you can make a voluntary contribution to top up your account, so that you do qualify for the Government contribution."
+If you contribute less than $1,042.86 from your pay, you can make a voluntary contribution to top up your account to qualify for the Government contribution.

 Legal Disclaimer: Pathfinder Asset Management Limited is the issuer of the Pathfinder KiwiSaver Plan.
 A product Disclosure Statement for the offer is available at www.path.co.nz.
 0% animal testing data from Mindful Money Check and Compare